In 2022, tuition for full-time students at American Baptist College was $11,160 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of American Baptist College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 128 of the 152 undergrads enrolled received financial aid.
+The majority of American Baptist College undergrads use financial aid to finance their education.
+In 2023, 128 of the 152 undergrads enrolled received financial aid.
 American Baptist College meets 40% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $10,412 a year.
 Around 83% of American Baptist College undergrads take out student loans to cover any remaining costs.
 American Baptist College graduates who have student loans graduate with an average of $9,743 of student loan debt.